A Deep Reinforcement Learning Based Motion Cueing Algorithm for Vehicle Driving Simulation: Results and Discussion

 The model of the MSP is also created in Modelica and implemented directly in the environment as a Functional Mock-up Unit (FMU), a software container being defined by the Functional Mock-up Interface standard~\cite{2021Junghanns}.
 Reducing the approach to sway and roll and restricting them in Cartesian space to configurations realizable by the MSP, allows it to be sufficient to only consider the position and orientation of the end effector during training.
 Both can be determined by Euler integration of the actions of the respective degree.
 For further use of the trajectory, the joint positions of the robot at each time step are calculated by an analytical solution of the inverse kinematics.
 However, their dynamics are not constrained in the work performed here, which would require the use of a subsequent controller to be able to follow the trajectories on a physical MSP.
 In order to exploit the full complexity of the workspace of a robotic MSP, a direct consideration and constraint of the joint angles already during training is necessary.
 This extension of the concept is therefore recommended for future work.

 The training process is then structured episodically, with each episode consisting of 5 sections, each of which includes one lane change.
 This setup ensures that the MSP is not returned to the initial position after each lane change, but starting the next section in an arbitrary state.
 Thereby a more stable training process takes place and the risk of overfitting gets reduced.
-Each section consists of $20.004$ s which corresponds to $1667$ time steps with a step size of $12$ ms. The step size is set to match the step size of the MSP.
-The whole training process consists of $57$ million time steps, which corresponds to a simulated time of about $684,000$ s.
+Each section consists of $20.004$ s which corresponds to $1{,}667$ time steps with a step size of $12$ ms. The step size is set to match the step size of the MSP.
+The whole training process consists of $57$ million time steps, which corresponds to a simulated time of about $684{,}000$ s.
+The computation time of the training is about 7 hours on a core of an Intel Xeon Gold 6136 with 3.0 GHz clock speed.
 During the training process, the two ANNs are trained.
 Both networks are multilayer perceptrons with two hidden layers of 64 nodes each and ReLU activation functions.
 The used hyperparameters correspond to the default settings \cite{2021Raffin_ARTC} for the most part, with the following key changes.
 Since the PPO algorithm used is an on-policy algorithm that obtains its training data only from the current updated policy, a sufficiently large batch size must be selected for this data set.
 Therefore, the batch size chosen here is $2^{18}$ samples.
 The data set selected from the batch to update the neural network parameters, called mini-batch size in the implementation, is set to $2^{11}$ samples.
 To obtain a reasonable foresight of the agent, the discount factor $\gamma$ is set to $0.999$.
 The weighting coefficients of the reward function are determined in an empirical optimization process based on the best expert knowledge.